 Instructions

-- Break apart 1 lb of ground beef into 8 balls.
-Roll 8 smooth balls of the meat and then using wax paper, press down each one into a thin patty.
+- Break apart 1 lb of ground beef into 3 balls.
+Roll 3 smooth balls of the meat and then using wax paper, press down each one into a patty.
 Salt and pepper both sides of the patty.

-- Bring a cast iron pan to medium-high heat.
+- Bring a cast iron pan to medium heat.
 Add 1 tablespoon olive oil and onions.
-Stir onions until they are translucent with golden brown edges.
+Stir onions until they are translucent with golden brown edges, about 10 minutes.
 Set aside.

-- Add burgers to the pan, 4 at a time.
-Sear burgers on both sides until they reach the desired temperature.
-Remove from the pan and let them rest for 3 minutes.
+- Preheat the grill to high heat.
+Place the burgers on the grill and sear on both sides until they reach the desired temperature, about 4 minutes per side.
+Remove from the grill and let them rest for 3 minutes.

 - On a small slider bun, slather on fig jam and then add arugula.
 Set your patty on top of the arugula and then add 2 slices of goat cheese and charred onions.